Wish You Were Here in Havana

 Although Roger Waters had his own inspiration for writing these lyrics in 1975, I couldn’t help but draw comparisons between The United States and Cuba through these very words.
 Here were two vastly different societies at war politically with each other for over 50 years.

 To be impeccably clear (and I was reminded daily by the Cuban people), this is not a war between the people of these nations but rather a war between the governments.
 It’s a deep history of confrontation, sabotage and mistrust, a struggle between ideologies and beliefs that had persisted since Castro’s Revolution in 1959.

 Some might say, Green fields of Democracy vs. the cold steel rails of Communism.
 Regardless of the political, economic and social differences between the United States and Cuba, at this moment this charismatic young guitarist and I were standing on the same ground, with the exact same mindset, and the exact same questions and doubts about what the future held for us both, and our countries.

 Maybe after all our personal differences and experiences living in conflicting societies were put aside, the deepest connection we shared was written right there in those very lyrics… “We’re just two lost souls swimming in a fishbowl, year after year, running over the same old ground.
 What have we found?
 The same old fears.”

 Love Cuba?
 Get our Cuba Plane Reader for dozens of stories about places to go and things to see in Cuba on your Kindle, only $2.99

-Alex Hill is a freelance writer living in San Francisco who travelled to Cuba recently.
-Alex was born in London, grew up in Baltimore and now resides in California.
+Alex Hill is a freelance writer living in San Francisco who traveled to Cuba recently.
+Alex was born in London, grew up in Baltimore, and now resides in California.
 After working for over ten years in the financial services industry, Alex quit his corporate job last year and spent time pursuing personal interests and traveling throughout South America for over half the year.